 All Supervisory Board members are obliged to act in the Company's interests and do not pursue personal interests in their decisions or take advantage of business opportunities to which the Company is entitled.
 The rules of procedure for the Supervisory Board stipulate that conflicts of interest must be disclosed to the Chair of the Supervisory Board without delay.
 In the case of resolutions for which a conflict of interest exists, the Supervisory Board member concerned abstains from voting.
-Members of the Supervisory Board shall also not directly compete with the Company through private real estate investments; real estate transactions between the Company on the one hand and members of the Supervisory Board or related parties within the meaning of Section 111a AktG on the other hand require the approval of the Supervisory Board.
-In the reporting period, there were no conflicts of interest involving members of alstria's Supervisory Board that were not disclosed and there were also no such agreements on transactions between the Company on the one hand and members of such as supervisory Board and related parties on the other.
+Members of the Supervisory Board shall also not directly compete with the Company through private real estate investments; real estate transactions between the Company and members of the Supervisory Board are prohibited.
+Significant transactions between the Company on the one hand and members of the Supervisory Board or related parties within the meaning of Section 111a AktG on the other hand require the approval of the Supervisory Board.
+In the reporting period, there were no conflicts of interest involving members of alstria's Supervisory Board that were not disclosed and there were also no such agreements on transactions between the Company on the one hand and members of the Supervisory Board and related parties on the other.